povilasjurcys/google_tts/README.md

     random_proxy = ProxyFetcher.random_proxy
     phrase = GoogleTts::Phrase.new("Hell, yeah!", :en, proxy: random_proxy.as_json)

 ## Limitatios

 Google TTS converts only 100 symbols at the time.
-If you submit text, longer than 100 simbols, output can include short pauses.
+If you submit text longer than 100 simbols, output can include short pauses.

 ## Contributing